 There are doctors who are trained to assess the risks of recidivism (committing further offences) which may well be relevant to trafficking cases, especially those who are going through the deportation process as a result of offences committed during or connected to their trafficking.
 An assessment will be made as to whether they are likely to re-offend.

 Reports from trafficking experts may be useful to add weight to the trafficking case.
-These are likely to offer an opinion on the trafficking indicators in the case, outline why, on the facts of the case, your client is likely to be a victim of trafficking and address risks of re-trafficking.
+These are likely to offer an opinion on the trafficking indicators in the case, outline why, on the facts of the case, your client is likely to be a victim of trafficking and address risks of re-trafficking, usually from a general rather than specific country perspective.

 Independent social worker reports